jeremiahfamurewa/Myrepository/README.md

-The code is an ai who should be able to see the difrence betwen a frog and a buunny
+The code is an ai who should be able to see the diffrence between a frog and a bunny